Highlights of Life to Life include:

 How much money will your family members need after you’re gone?
 That’s the question this Collegiate Alumni Life Calculator (called CALC) can help you estimate.
 To read more about and use CALC, click here.

 Metropolitan Life Insurance Company (MetLife) and its affiliates offer a full range of insurance and other financial products and services.
-MetLife is the largest life insurer in terms of life insurance “in-force” in North America, and offers financial products and services to over 90 of the top 100 FORTUNE 500® companies.
+MetLife is the largest life insurer in North America based on total premium and “in-force” coverage in North America,1 and offers financial products and services to over 95 of the top 100 FORTUNE 500® companies.2

 Meyer and Associates is proud to offer life insurance products underwritten by MetLife, a name alumni can trust.
 For information on MetLife’s financial strength, click here to leave this site and visit MetLife’s.